Will AI Be the End of Employees and Workers?

 I recommend that you repeat this exercise with multiple concerns from a year ago.
 As you repeat this exercise multiple times, you will notice a pattern.
 The information inputs that you had did not remind you of your vision, like I am doing now.
 They distracted you from your vision.
 These distractions added costs.
 One of those costs is who you are now - are you closer to who you want to be and what you want to accomplish?
 Look at your notes and see how your concerns from inputs affected this.

 You just completed an exercise (Exercise 1) that required critical thought.
-You had to stop and think about your answers along with the impact of what you considered.
+You had to stop and think about your answers.
+You had to evaluate the impact of what you considered.
 That required focus and reflection.
 AI cannot do this for you.
-In fact when we stop and consider focus and reflection, both require a lack of input.
+In fact when we stop and consider focus and reflection, both require reduced input.

 As a quick independent study with my group of friends (mostly Millennials and iGenZ), I posed a challenge that involved describing a flower.
 All of them tried to initially use their phones to show me a picture, but I stopped them and said "Describe it in words, no pictures."
 Most were not able to do this because they lacked imaginative practice of imagining a flower and describing what they saw in their mind.
 Yet this practice - imagining something and describing what we're imagining in detail - is one of the most important skills we'll ever develop as humans.
 This skill inherently involves our creative power: we imagine something that doesn't exist and create it.